ex7r3me/100-days-of-code/r1-log.md

 ### R1D32
 I've learned a lot about react-native, redux-persist, react navigation and how to handle all of them together with a couple of new debugging methods.
 I've implemented redux with persist data in the app.  https://github.com/ex7r3me/fooname-mobile

+### R1D33
+I wrote test for Redux Saga and Reducers in the react native app. it was fun, although I had some problems with showing coverage in the vscode.
+I like to go TDD for the rest of project.  https://github.com/ex7r3me/fooname-mobile